 - Chiropractic care.
-A chiropractor hand-manipulates your spine to ease your pain.
+A chiropractor manipulates your spine to ease your pain.

 - Acupuncture.
-A practitioner of acupuncture inserts sterilized stainless steel needles into the skin at specific points on the body.
-Some people with low back pain report that acupuncture helps relieve their symptoms.
+A practitioner of acupuncture inserts thin sterilized needles into the skin at specific points on the body.
+A growing body of scientific evidence indicates acupuncture can be helpful in treating back pain.

 - Transcutaneous electrical nerve stimulation (TENS).
 A battery-powered device placed on the skin delivers electrical impulses to the painful area.
 Studies have shown mixed results as to TENS' effectiveness.